theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.4.3:
+- Asking the server to give gzip compressed data.
+Saved up to 98% of data bandwith.
+- Sound warning at end of turn
+- Mine make noises now
+- Chat is fading out ingame
+- Pandora only: Toggling between fullscreen and windowed mode with the Pandora button
+- Inverted button images to be more clear

 1.5.4.2:
 - Rsotation speed of the cross haire depends on the weapon power
 - Targeting line is above cross haire